Nationals Park: Location and transportation

-Nationals Park is located in the Southeast quadrant of Washington, D.C. on South Capitol Street (a main artery separating Southeast from Southwest Washington) at the Anacostia River waterfront.
+Nationals Park is located in the Southeast quadrant of Washington, D.C., on South Capitol Street (a main artery separating Southeast from Southwest Washington) at the Anacostia River waterfront.
 The ballpark is accessible from Interstate 395 via the Southwest Freeway, and from Interstate 295 via the Frederick Douglass Memorial Bridge, which carries South Capitol Street across the Anacostia River.
 The Douglass Bridge was renovated so that South Capitol Street could continue at ground level past the stadium (it was previously 15 ft above ground level).

-The primary method of transportation to the stadium is on the Washington Metro system.
+The primary method of public transportation to the stadium is on the Washington Metro system.
 The stadium is one block from Navy Yard–Ballpark station on the Green Line.
-The station is located near the park's center field entrance (on the opposite side of Capitol Street SE from the main entrance) and is heavily used by fans on game day.
+The station is located near the park's center field entrance and is heavily used by fans on game day.
 The station's southern entrance was expanded when the stadium was built, adding an escalator and elevator and moving the farecard mezzanine to street level.

 Parking near the stadium is limited.
 There are 14 Nationals Park-sanctioned parking lots or garages, with a small number of third-party lots nearby.
 During the 2008 and 2009 seasons, the Nationals ran a free shuttle service (dubbed the "Nats Express") from parking lots at RFK Stadium to Nationals Park on game days.

-Several Metrobus routes and the DC Circulator's Eastern Market–L'Enfant Plaza route serve the park.
+Several Metrobus routes serve the park.
 Various other transit options include a water taxi service from Alexandria, Virginia, and Georgetown.

 Cyclists are encouraged to ride to the stadium and are offered free valet bicycle parking.
 Garage C, located next to the ticket windows at the corner of 1st and N Street, houses a free bike valet service where fans are invited to store their bikes during the game.
 There are also 110 red bike racks on the sidewalks around the ballpark.